Saturday Night Live season 21

 The twenty-first season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between September 30, 1995, and May 18, 1996.

 After the low ratings and negative reviews of the previous season, NBC executives necessitated significant changes for the show, including a major cast overhaul.
 Only five cast members from the previous season remained.
 New hires included Will Ferrell, Cheri Oteri, Darrell Hammond, Jim Breuer, David Koechner, and Nancy Walls.
 Chris Kattan and Colin Quinn joined as featured players.

 History

-The season was infamous for the Rage Against the Machine incident.
-On April 13, 1996, the band was the musical guest, and was scheduled to perform two songs.
-The show was hosted that night by ex-Republican presidential candidate and billionaire Steve Forbes.
-According to RATM guitarist Tom Morello, "RATM wanted to stand in sharp juxtaposition to a billionaire telling jokes and promoting his flat tax by making our own statement."
-To this end, the band hung two upside-down American flags from their amplifiers.
-Seconds before they took the stage to perform "Bulls on Parade", SNL and NBC sent stagehands in to pull the flags down.
-Following the removal of the flags during the first performance, the band was approached by SNL and NBC officials and ordered to immediately leave the building.
-Upon hearing this, bassist Tim Commerford reportedly stormed Forbes' dressing room, throwing shreds from one of the torn down flags.

-Morello noted that members of the Saturday Night Live cast and crew, whom he declined to name, "expressed solidarity with our actions, and a sense of shame that their show had censored the performance."

 SNL faced new competition in the form of Fox's sketch comedy show MADtv, which aired a half hour earlier than SNL and featured a more diverse cast.
 Though MADtv never posed a serious ratings threat to SNL, it did at times beat the NBC show in the key demographic of twenty-and thirtysomething male audiences, and, to this day, online comments have been made about MADtv being a better sketch series than Saturday Night Live.